openshift-pipelines/pipeline-service/gitops/sre/credentials/kubeconfig/README.md

 # Clusters credentials

-This directory and sub-directories' purpose is to contain the kubeconfig files used for registering the clusters to Argo CD.
+This directory and subdirectories' purpose is to contain the kubeconfig files used for registering the clusters to Argo CD.

 ---
 **_NOTES:_**